MPI-Dortmund/cryolo/source/tutorials/data_preparation.rst

 .. include:: text_modules/data_prep_pick_particles.rst

-Save to you annotations disk
+Save your annotations to disk
 """"""""""""""""""""""""""""

 If you finished picking from your micrographs, you can export your box files in tab :guilabel:`organize_layer`.
 The defaults should be fine so you can directly press :guilabel:`Save to dir`.
 Training data is created for all micrographs that have an activated checkbox.
 Create a new directory called train_annotation and save it there.
 Close boxmanager.